suixinsuo/olympus-protocol/docs/OlympusFund.md

 > This function is for fund's manager to withdraw fund management fee.

 #### &emsp;Parameters
-> amount: Amount is that you want to withdraw
+> amount: Amount of management fee the fund manager would like to withdraw.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.